RichardZJM/K-MTP-training/research_notebook.md

 Since this is a long and highly specific command which I will often use for the rest of the project, I decided to create an MTP command reference for easy access.
 The above command and MTP future will be stored and explained there instead.
 It should be attached to this package or is available here: https://github.com/RichardZJM/K-MTP-training/blob/master/mtpCommands.md.

-When running this command on actual data,
+This week, I focused on training

 # References
 https://iopscience.iop.org/article/10.1088/2632-2153/abc9fe